KishoreKammela/JobBoardly/src/docs/employer-features.md

 - **View Applicants (`/employer/jobs/[jobId]/applicants`)**:
   - See a list of candidates who have applied for a specific job.
   - View applicants' names, headlines, and application dates.
-  - Access answers to any screening questions for that job (UI for displaying answers is planned for a future update).
+  - **Access answers to screening questions**: If the job had screening questions, the answers provided by each applicant are displayed.
   - Filter applicants by their current application status.
   - _Note_: Disabled if the company account is 'suspended' or 'deleted', or if the specific job is 'suspended' by an admin.
 - **Application Status Management**: